shared live+work spaces

 How does it function as a social enterprise?

-Equity is split between investors (motivated by financial returns) and users (motivated by use and community).
-The equity allocation corresponds to actual capacity.
-As investors don't gain use, the surplus capacity they represent is available for other uses, it provides not only flexibility for co-owners to choose their preferred dates, but rentals that generate revenue for both our investors but also our community.
+Equity in the form of shares is split between investors (motivated by financial returns) and users (motivated by use and community).
+The allocation corresponds to bookable capacity.
+As investors don't gain use, the surplus capacity they represent becomes rentals at market rates generating revenue for both our investors and our community.
+Furthermore this capacity dynamises a community that is only otherwise owner-members by introducing new blood.

 How are interests between the different stakeholders balanced?

 The two groups, on the face of it, have conflicting interests.
-Users expect affordable use of a property for the long-term, which naturally does not encourage the generation of any revenue surplus.
-Investors expect a financial return, both ongoing, and potentially one-off which may incentivise resource allocation towards rentals or even the sale of the property.
+Users expect affordable use of a property for the long-term, which naturally does not encourage the generation of any revenue surplus (leading to a tragedy of the commons due to under investment).
+Investors expect a financial return, both ongoing, and potentially one-off which may incentivise resource allocation towards more expensive rentals or even the sale of the property.

 Sale (divestment) is mitigated due to a larger proportion of user-members (around two-thirds), thus as long as the property is useful to them, any attempt to sell is unlikely.

-Revenue generation is incentivised by virtue that a share of profit surplus is placed into our community fund, used to improve facilities and experiences, thus avoiding the tragedy of the commons.
-Investors receive dividends on their preference shares before the community fund, therefore there is an incentive to generate adequate revenue to not only pay dividends but make improvements for everyone.
+Revenue generation is incentivised by virtue that a share of profit surplus is placed into our community fund, used to improve facilities and experiences, in turn also increasing value of rentals.
+Investors receive dividends on their preference shares from the rentals before the community fund, therefore there is an incentive to generate adequate revenue above and beyond this to not only pay those dividends, but make improvements for everyone.

 How is financial resilience for future costs handled?